Tesla Phantom Braking: 5 Proven Fixes (2026)

 Technical Causes

 Camera-Based Vision: Tesla removed radar from newer vehicles (2021+), relying solely on cameras.
-While cameras are improving, they can misinterpret:
+While cameras are improving with every software update, they can misinterpret:

 - Shadows from overpasses